 To ensure that the wireless transmission of signals from vehicles to other vehicles or to the infrastructure doesn’t interfere with other signals like those of toll gates, the consortium has to do further research.
 Additionally, there are doubts concerning privacy and security that have to be tackled.
 The consortiums is looking to develop standards conforming to both European and American law.

 Furthermore, at least 10-15% of all vehicles in traffic should be equipped with such technologies for a meaningful introduction.
 However, equipping vehicles with a wireless LAN module, a control unit, displays for the driver and so on is pretty costly, especially in the initial stages.
 In spite of the large-scale collaboration of market-leading forces of the automotive industry, there are regulatory and political hurdles that have to be overcome prior to the commercial launch of intelligent vehicles.

 The foregoing development towards connected driving doesn’t delight every single one of us.
 There are some points of criticism concerning the innovative communication systems:

 - There is a risk that users would rely too strongly on the technology and would be driving carelessly in absence of warning messages, even though pedestrians crossing the street or a bicyclist that fell down could possibly not be captured by the warning system, for example.

 - Falsifying or manipulating such warning messages would have to be prevented at all costs.
 Therefore, such messages have to feature an electronic signature that can be easily checked.
-Securing the anonymity of the users comes into play here.
-V2I and V2V should in no way serve the purpose of data collection but only the purpose of traffic security.
+Securing the anonymity of the users comes into play here as V2I and V2V should in no way serve the purpose of data collection but only the purpose of traffic security.

 - Protection of data privacy is one of the biggest question marks in V2V and V2I.
 The amount of personal data that is gathered as well as the processing thereof should be kept as limited as possible.
 Data should only be collected if it is indispensable for the proper functioning of the technology.